 Why UWE Bristol?

 BA(Hons) Economics is a modern applied course that focuses on applying the latest post-crisis economic theory to real and relevant problems.

-With an emphasis on skills development and real-world experience, this course gives you regular access to industry through placements, field trips and guest lectures.
+With an emphasis on skills development and employability, this course gives you regular access to industry through placements, field trips and guest lectures.

 Where can it take me?

 Economics at UWE Bristol focuses on employability and experience, helping you bridge the gap between theory and practice and develop important workplace skills.

 Our graduates go on to successful careers in banking, finance, accountancy, non-governmental organisations (NGOs) and government.